Desmond Choo

-Desmond Choo Pey Ching (born 13 February 1978) is a Singaporean politician and former police officer who has been serving as Assistant Secretary-General of the National Trades Union Congress (NTUC) since 2015 and Minister of State for Defence since 2025.
+Desmond Choo Pey Ching (born 13 February 1978) is a Singaporean politician and former police officer who has been serving as Deputy Secretary-General of the National Trades Union Congress (NTUC) since 2024 (previously Assistant Secretary General from 2015-2024) and Minister of State for Defence since 2025.
 He was formerly the Mayor of North East District from 2017 to 2025.
 A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) for Tampines Changkat Single Member Constituency (SMC) since 2025.
 He had previously represented the defunct Tampines Changkat division of Tampines Group Representation Constituency (GRC) between 2015 and 2025.

 Early life

 Choo attended Ai Tong School, Catholic High School and National Junior College, before graduating from the University of Chicago, majoring in economics under the Singapore Police Force Overseas Merit Scholarship.

 Career

 Career outside politics

 Choo was awarded a government university scholarship and upon graduation, he served his scholarship bond in the Singapore Police Force, where he served 12 years in senior officer ranks including commanding officer of the Woodlands Neighbourhood Police Centre, head of the Special Investigation Section and deputy commander of the Clementi Police Division.
 He also served a stint on secondment to the Ministry of Manpower, where he was the deputy director of the Foreign Workforce Policy Department and was also a bodyguard assistant for the swearing-in of Prime Minister Lee Hsien Loong and other new cabinet ministers at the Istana on 12 August 2004.

 Choo resigned from the Singapore Police Force with the rank of Deputy Assistant Commissioner of Police to join the NTUC in 2010.
 After serving on probation as the deputy director of the NTUC's Youth Development Unit, he later became deputy director of the Industrial Relations Unit.
 He also concurrently served as the executive secretary of the Union of Security Employees and the Singapore Shell Employees Union.

 After a stint in 2013 in the private sector with Kestrel Capital Pte Ltd, an investment firm, Choo returned to the public sector to rejoin NTUC in April 2014 and became the assistant secretary-general of National Trades Union Congress (NTUC).
 He also became the Director of Policy Division at NTUC.

 On 26 May 2025, Choo resigned from the board of SBS Transit, a position he had held since April 2021, following his appointment as Minister of State for Defence on 23 May 2025.